 Does Sugar Really Rot Your Brain?

-My son came home from his Halloween party with a tummy ache and jitters.
+A few years ago, my son came home from a Halloween party with a growling tummy ache and jitters.
 There was nothing I needed to say.
 He had made an important discovery all on his own: sugar was not the sweet and innocent thing he had expected it to be.

 He lay there in bed, one hand on his stomach and the other on his forehead, wondering aloud if he would be able to go to school in the morning.
 He even moaned periodically, like an adult with a hangover.
 It was touching.
 And a little pathetic.